libprima/prima/README_py_unix.txt

 0.3.
 Install gfortran using your package manager, e.g., apt on Debian/Ubuntu, yum on Fedora/RHEL/CentOS, and Homebrew on Mac.

 0.4.
-On Mac, you may need to install Xcode.
+On Mac, it is necessary to install Xcode.
 See https://developer.apple.com/xcode/ .
+Xcode provides the libraries needed by F2PY.

 1. Installation